Frequently Asked Questions

 No. Because almost all of the course work and the thesis or internship will be conducted in English only, it is expected that students applying be proficient in English.
 Your writing sample and all other application documents must be submitted in English.
 International students are also required to submit TOEFL test scores or other verification of their ability to communicate in English.
 For more information, see Prospective Students: International Students: English Language Requirements.

 Will I be able to transfer credits from another program?

 Generally, all M.A. students must complete the required courses at the Graduate Center.
 However, exceptions may be made on a case-by-case basis.
-Students interested in transferring credits must email the Women’s and Gender Studies Director and cc the APO.
+Students interested in transferring credits must email the Women’s and Gender Studies Director.

 Is there a PhD Program in Women’s and Gender Studies?

 No. At this time, there is not a PhD Program in Women’s and Gender Studies at CUNY.
 However, other institutions do offer a comparable PhD Program.
 See our Resources page for a list of other Women’s and Gender Studies Programs.

 Are there other Master’s programs in Women’s and Gender studies in the region?